Baby Love (Regina song)

-"Baby Love" is a song by American singer Regina.
-The single hit number one on the dance charts for two weeks in mid-1986.
+"Baby Love" is a song by American singer Regina from the album Curiosity.
+The single topped the US dance chart for two weeks in mid-1986.
 The single crossed over to the pop singles chart, where it peaked at number 10 on US Billboard Hot 100 and at number 30 on the Billboard Soul Singles chart.
 "Baby Love" would be her only single to chart on both the Pop and Soul Singles charts, but several follow up singles charted on the dance chart.

+Background

-The song was written by Stephen Bray, Regina Richards & Mary Kessler.
-Bray had written several hits for Madonna, and "Baby Love" was actually intended for her to record.
+The song was written by Stephen Bray, Regina Richards and Mary Kessler.
+Bray had written several hits with Madonna, and "Baby Love" was actually intended for her to record.
 After she declined, Regina recorded the vocal herself in late 1985, though with Bray's production it sounded similar to Madonna's other recordings of the time and was sometimes mistaken for one.

 Although recorded the same year, the first released version of the song was by Dutch girl group The Star Sisters, who released it on their 1985 album Danger.

+Music video

-A music video for "Baby Love" featuring Regina was created on February 12, 1986 by West 78th Street Records in collaboration with Hugmynd and Saga Film to promote the single.
+A music video for "Baby Love" featuring Regina was created on February 12, 1986, by West 78th Street Records in collaboration with Hugmynd and Saga Film to promote the single.